-The department endorses a Whole-school approach to improving student learning, and provides a variety of supports and services to all students, including those with disability so they can participate in school life, access the curriculum and achieve learning outcomes.
+The Department of Education and Training endorses a whole-school approach to improving student learning, and provides a variety of supports and services to all students, including those with disability so they can participate in school life, access the curriculum and achieve learning outcomes.

 The department provides an array of support services to meet the educational needs of students with disability.